shama/aura-system-installer/README.md

 This is a Composer Installer for the Aura System.
 It should only be used by the aura-system.

+If `aura-system-installer` is included, all `aura` vendor packages will be installed to `package/Vendor.Name/`.

 ```json
 {
     "name": "hari/aura-system",